magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/cpp.md

 ***

 ## Build Instructions
-Build instructions for the Connected Spaces Platform project are below.
+Build instructions for the Connected Spaces Platform project can be find below.
+We will be using Visual Studio for this walkthrough:

 1. Clone the Connected Spaces Platform Repositiory: `git clone --recurse-submodules https://github.com/magnopus-opensource/connected-spaces-platform.git`.